Germany's Ethics Council picks apart coronavirus lockdown debate | DW | 09.04.2020

 Controversy and criticism

 Critics have argued that the panel is a paper tiger rather than an effectual body.
-Nevertheless, the pronouncements of these experts have often carried considerable weight at the political level.
+Nevertheless, the experts' pronouncements have often carried considerable weight at the political level.
 Very early in the coronavirus crisis, the council advised that hospitals be compelled to report their number of vacant urgent care beds to a central authority — a rule that has since been implemented by the authorities.

 However, the council's opinions are often controversial after they are made public.
 In September 2014, for example, a majority of the Ethics Council said that the ban on incest among consenting adults could be lifted, with nine members dissenting and arguing that it should remain a criminal act.
 In the end, Germany did not move to change its law criminalizing incest.